Pollutant emission estimation

 30 m resolution isoprene emission factor map for continental US

-Roadway-link level NOx emissions in Tampa, FL
+Roadway-link level NOx emissions in Seminole county, FL

 Air quality modeling